Entropy production in communication channels: Introduction

 One of the major thermodynamic costs of many complex systems arises from communication among their separate subsystems.
 Examples include cellular sensing systems~\cite{govern2014cellularsensing, ten2016cellularsensing}, the human brain~\cite{balasubramanian2015heterogeneity, balasubramanian2021brainpower}, ecosystems~\cite{guilford1991ecologicalcommunication, smith2003ecologicalcommunication}, wireless sensor networks~\cite{broxton2005localizing, paradiso2005energy, wu2008realistic}, hardware implementations of machine learning algorithms~\cite{li2018neuralnetcommunicationcost}, and digital computers~\cite{christie2000rentsrule, moses2016energy, demir2014galaxy}.
 Similarly, reducing the thermodynamic costs of communication between processing units and memory units of conventional Von Neumann computational architectures is one of the primary motivations of the field of neuromorphic computing~\cite{prezioso2015hardwareML, markovic2020neuromorphic, lombo2021neuromorphiccomputing}.
 As emphasized in the latest ``Physics of Life'' report from the National Academy of Sciences, it is crucial to understand the \textit{common} physical principles underlying communication in biological systems, whether that be a set of interacting bacteria, a colony of insects, a flock of birds, or a human social group~\cite{national2022physics}.
-In order to uncover and investigate such principles common to all types of communication systems, not just biological ones, we need a minimal model grounded in the features shared by all of those systems.

-When constructing such a minimal model, it is important to appreciate that the information transmission in these different communication systems are subject to different physical constraints (e.g., diffusive, electronic, acoustic, etc. -- see~\cref{fig:intro}(a-c)).
-In turn, each of these different constraints impose their own, system-specific thermodynamic costs, since they each limit what theoretical efficiencies the system can exploit~\cite{bryant2022physical}.
+It is important to appreciate that the information transmission in different communication systems are subject to different physical constraints associated to the transmission process and media (e.g., diffusive, electronic, acoustic, etc. -- see~\cref{fig:intro}(a-c)).
+In turn, each of these different constraints impose their own, system-specific thermodynamic costs, since they each limit what theoretical efficiencies the system can exploit~\cite{bryant2023physical}.
+However, in order to uncover and investigate the principles common to all types of communication systems, we need a minimal model grounded in the features shared by all of those systems.